-Her goal is to come along side the women in the house and provide encouragement and healthy nutritional and lifestyle habits to accelerate their journey in recovery, and inspire their relationship with Christ and knowledge of the Bible.
+Her goal is to come along side the people in the house and provide encouragement and healthy nutritional and lifestyle habits to accelerate their journey in recovery, and inspire their relationship with Christ and knowledge of the Bible.

 He’s a fairly energetic old guy who loves being outdoors, skiing and hiking and gardening.
 He retired last year from a career with the airlines.